OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/configure-authentication.md

 The authentication mechanism for apps includes caching capabilities to avoid the overhead of validating and updating authentication information in the database upon each request.

 Within a defined period of time the server uses the information stored in the cookies to authenticate the requests of an authenticated session, instead of retrieving the authentication information from the database.

+### Logging Out of Applications

+When the user logs out of an app, either in traditional web or in a mobile device, it also logs him out from all other sessions.
+It prevents invalid persistent authentication sessions from staying alive.

+If the application is configured to use Cache Time In Minutes, it may still work for a few time, until cache is invalidated and the authentication information must be fetched from the database, where it's no longer valid.